gajus/moa/README.md

 ## Hierarchy & Responsibilities

-### Model Builder
+### Builder

-MOA is using dynamic code generation to represent your database. [builder script](#building-models) generates a file for each table using attributes fetched from the database (e.g. column name, type, default value, etc.).
+MOA is using dynamic code generation to represent your database. [builder script](#builder-script) generates a file for each table using attributes fetched from the database (e.g. column name, type, default value, etc.).
 These classes are generated dynamically to reduce the amount of hand-coded duplication of the data representation.

 This is an example of generated class: